 Some anxiety is essential for our survival — a prehistoric human that didn’t worry wouldn’t live long — but it probably evolved as a strategy for anticipating and neutralizing threats that we no longer face.
 Anxiety disorders are a frustrating glitch in the modern human condition.
-Treating them can be like like fighting smoke.
-The basics of therapy for anxiety are obviously insufficient for most people.
-Exercise is valuable, but most people can’t beat anxiety just by working out, especially if they are in pain.
+Treating them can be like fighting smoke.
+The basics of therapy for anxiety are obviously insufficient for many people.
+Exercise is definitely valuable, but most people can’t beat anxiety just by working out, especially if they are in pain.
 This article zooms in on some practical, creative, and efficient strategies for calming down and “hacking” anxiety — extra tools for an “everything but the kitchen sink” approach.5

 There’s also some whimsy.
 Because anxious people need some of that.

 Medical causes of anxiety: anxiety as a symptom

 If only ‘anxiety’ was more widely viewed as a physiological disturbance with associated psychological effects, rather than the other way around.